BrasJ/BrasJ/README.md

 ## 💻 Projects

+### 📊 Infra-Watch
+**Infra-Watch** is a backend-focused infrastructure telemetry and lifecycle dashboard.
+It simulates an internal platform tool used in DevOps and infrastructure engineering teams to monitor virtual machine (VM) performance, track configuration changes, and surface operational insights through visual dashboards.

 ### 🎮 TacticsCore
 Modular, terminal-based turn-based tactics engine written in C++.
 Built to evolve into a full RPG with SDL2 rendering and advanced combat systems.